boge12/RunBridge/README.md

 Each unit is hand-assembled, loaded with firmware, and test-run before shipping.
 Units ship in an anti-static bag with a printed quick start card.

-> **Note:** Earlier prototypes used Raytac MDBT50Q modules.
-The Tindie-ready product described here is based on the XIAO nRF52840.

 ---

 ## Firmware